ALgosZen/EC2-NodeJS-Nginx-JWT-Project/README.md

 Project to run nodejs application in AWS EC2 , and use Nginx as a reverse proxy for Node.js server!

-## Lets prepare nodejs project first. make sure you have node and npm installed . open your fav editor and proceed creating project. anytime having trouble refer to this repo.
+## Lets prepare nodejs project first. make sure you have node and npm installed . open your fav editor and proceed creating project. anytime you are stuck, refer to this repo.

 ### npm init - y
 install few packages required for this project